jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Jcs-For-Zookeeper-Terms-Of-Service.md

 #### 7. **Enabling, Use and Termination of the Service**

 7.1.
-The Service Term is calculated from the date when you successfully create any Zookeeper service (the service shown and provided for you on jdcloud.com).
+The Service Term is calculated from the date when you successfully create any service of Distributed Coordination Service Zookeeper Version (the service shown and provided for you on jdcloud.com).
 The specific term of service will be calculated as per your actual usage.

 7.2.
 You shall keep your account balance sufficient to ensure continuous use of the services.